software-mansion/react-native-reanimated/Common/cpp/ReanimatedRuntime/RuntimeInitialization.md

 1. Include source maps in JavaScript files

-This part is done purely in JavaScript via the babel plugin.
+This part is done purely in JavaScript via the Babel plugin.
 The `makeWorklet` function received an AST tree, which is aware of the modifications it made to the code and therefore can generate the necessary source maps.
 It is important that when we want to create a string from the AST we use the `generate` function